Choosing the Best Telescope Mount for Astrophotography

 We will look in more detail at the differences between types of telescope mounts, which should help you to choose the most appropriate type of mount for your needs.
 Before buying any kind of astrophotography equipment, understanding what it does and how it works is crucial, and this is particularly important for making a great choice of the telescope mount.

-Please note also that a telescope mount can be used either with a telescope or with a camera such as a DSLR with a suitable lens.
+Please note also that a telescope mount can be used either with a telescope or with a camera such as a DSLR with a good astrophotography lens.
 The important function of the mount is to support your equipment so it does not move easily and to track the movement of the stars and other objects such as planets and deep sky objects (nebulae, clusters, and galaxies) so that we are able to take long exposure astrophotography of up to many minutes without any star trails or blurry images.
+Check my calculator to work out how long your exposures should be..
 The motor drive is an essential component of the mount that enables precise tracking and movement control for capturing high-quality astrophotography.

 How Does a Telescope Mount Work?